RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuo/RAK4260-Breakout-Board/Quickstart/README.md

   caption="Firmware .hex file"
 />

-- As the firmware is ready now you are going to proceed to flashing it.
-In order to do this, you need to utilize your RAKDAP1 hardware tool and the pyocd software tool.
+9. As the firmware is now ready, you are going to proceed to flashing it.
+To do this, you need to utilize your RAKDAP1 hardware tool and the pyocd software tool.

-###### Flash the Firmware using RAKDAP1
+###### Flash the Firmware Using RAKDAP1

 Refer to the [RAKDAP1 Flash and Debug Tool](/Product-Categories/Accessories/RAKDAP1-Flash-and-Debug-Tool/Overview/#rakdap1-flash-and-debug-tool).

 ##### Connecting to TTN

-- Connect your USB to UART adapter to the pin header on the RAK4260 via a set of four (4) dupont lines.
+Connect your USB to the UART adapter to the pin header on the RAK4260 via a set of four (4) DuPont lines.
 Refer to the [Interfacing with RAK4260 Breakout Board](/Product-Categories/WisDuo/RAK4260-Breakout-Board/Quickstart/#interfacing-with-rak4260-breakout-board) section for more details.

 ###### Regional Band and Join Network Setup

-Upon opening the RAK Serial Port Tool, it should display the same details as shown in Figure 22, provided it has been less than 5 seconds since you powered the board.
+1. Upon opening the RAK Serial Port Tool, it should display the same details, as shown in **Figure 22**, provided it has been less than 5 seconds since you powered the board.
 The firmware is set to work in such a way that 5 seconds after powering the board it initializes with the default settings.

 :::tip 📝 NOTE
-In our example this would be the EU868 for the region.
-We are going to show how to change the default region and how to connect with the network.
+EU868 is used for the region as an example.
+This section shows how to change the default region and connect with the network.
 :::

 <rk-img